Hearing about the terminology “renewable energy” all your life but still confused about what it actually means? Then this article is for you.

 Most of the renewable sources require sun or wind to generate energy.
-It means abundant rain and lesser wind can directly affect the energy production.
+It means abundant rain and lesser wind can directly affect energy production.
 Considering these rundowns, users should consume less energy, if possible.

 High operation costs

 Huge financial assistance is required to set up and develop alternative energy stations.
-It also requires huge sum of money for the mobilization of both researchers and manufacturers.
+It also requires a huge sum of money for the mobilization of both researchers and manufacturers.
 Manufacturing and operating cost in fossil fuels are lesser, compared to renewable energy sources.

 Requires large areas for development

-Generation and distribution of renewable energy requires:
+Generation and distribution of renewable energy require:

 - large scale wind farms and